xel86/ntmd/docs/api.md

 # **ntmd API Documentation (WIP)**

-To interact with ntmd as its running on your computer, you should use the api documented here.
+To interact with ntmd as it's running on your computer, you should use the api documented here.

 The api commands not only have access to the local sqlite database, but also in-memory information that has yet to be deposited to disk.
 This will eventually also include process control flow management.

 Although the monitored traffic is stored on a local sqlite database, it is recommended to use the API to retrieve historical traffic data from the database using the commands listed here.
-If there is functionality that is missing that you believe would useful, suggest it's creation!
+If there is functionality that is missing that you believe would be useful, suggest its creation!

 ## Usage